lusaisai/HopeLocal/README.md

 3. Modify upload.cmd accordingly and run it.

 ## Settings
-Modify settings.py or create a user_settings.py to overrile default settings.
+Modify settings.py or create a user_settings.py to override default settings.

 ## Certificate Authority
 About https, Hope will create a file certs/hopeca.crt, install(import) it to your system(browser) so it can be trusted.